I enrolled in a "self-paced, individualized course." When do I start?

 May I use the computers?

 Students may use the computers only for assigned Reading/ESL Center work in Reading and ESL Reading and Conversation courses.
 They may also use an online dictionary.
-The Center's computers may NOT be used for any other purposes including (but not limited to): reading email, word processing, surfing the Internet, visiting chat rooms, printing documents, and playing games.
+The Center's computers may NOT be used for any other purposes including (but not limited to): reading email, word processing, surfing the Internet, visiting chat rooms, messaging, listening to music, printing documents, and playing games.
 Please see our Code of Conduct.

 How do I make an appointment?